 |Top 50% of class||99%|

-What are the requirements for admission to University of Wisconsin Madison and what considerations affect admission decisions?
+What are the requirements for admission to University of Wisconsin Madison and what student information is used for admission decisions?

 |High School GPA||Required|